PhilShishov/DataGate/README.md

 * Fees related to agreements

  ## Registration
-Registration is only possible through an email invitation and confirmation.
+Registration is only possible through an email invitation and confirmation. <br />
-Howerever a guest account has been set-up for free use.
+A guest account has been set-up for free use.
 Username: datagate_guest <br />
 Password: datagate_guest <br />
 https://pharusdatagate.com/ <br />